HunterXProgrammer/Tasker-mdtest-v4/VARIABLES.md

 `%type` = The type of message received.
 Can be one of -> message, extended_message, button_response_message, list_response_message or poll_response_message.

-`%port` = Think of it as a unique identifier that is used for distinction among multiple numbers that you might use.
+`%port` = Think of it as a unique identifier that is used for distinction when you use multiple numbers.

 `%sender_name` = Name of the sender.
 Only set if the sender is saved in contacts.